boernsen-development/TrainAnnouncements/README.md

 * No path
 * Pleasant journey (Train is just switched to automatic and starts to move)
 * Waiting at a red signal
+* Back on path (Train continues after "No path" or "Waiting at red signal")

 Additionally, a few jingles are included, which will be played before the announcement if configured.
 Unfortunately, there is no audio preview possible in the settings, so you will have to try the sounds or play them from the